MARK-III/BlogSystem/md/2015_12_25_Blog_Architecture.md

 All the articles will be written in markdown format and stored in this folder.

 `/html`
-The generated html file and css file will be sroted in this folder.
+The generated html file and css file will be stored in this folder.

 `crontab -l`
 A cron task will repeatly pull from github and call main to convert md to html and generate an index page.